UW-PSI/SalishSeaModel-analysis/docs/process_v4_SSM_netcdf.md

 date
 echo run ended
 ```

-It took XX minutes to process the output

 The code is setup to save model output to a directory that combines a specified root path and the model variable name.
 There is a subdirectory that contains netcdf for the min 24 hour value at the bottom level, e.g.:
 ```